A New Stride in Racing!

 (f) Appropriate saddle pad.

-(g) Head numbers, head poles, line poles, line burrs and two-ring martingales are prohibited.
+(g) Head numbers, head poles, line poles and two-ring martingales are prohibited.
+Line burrs are now allowed

 (h) Securing the rider to the saddle and/or the legs or feet of the rider in the stirrups, including but not limited to tying the stirrups to the girth, banding the feet in the stirrups is prohibited.